 Use tax is the other side of the resale certificate.
 If a restaurant gives a resale certificate and then uses the purchased goods in operations rather than reselling them, the buyer may owe self-assessed tax.
 That can happen when a supplier account is broadly marked exempt and nonresale items slip through without sales tax.
 Cleaning chemicals, smallwares, equipment, office supplies, and staff-use paper goods are common review targets.

 Audit exposure usually comes from mismatches rather than from a single missing form in isolation.
 A stale blanket certificate, a certificate issued to the wrong legal entity, an invalid vendor copy, exempt treatment applied to taxable supplies, or invoice records that do not support the purchase category can all create assessment risk.
-Penalty and interest make old invoice errors more expensive than they looked when the restaurant booked the original vendor bill.
+Review exceptions quarterly for stable single-state restaurants and monthly during higher-risk periods: new locations, new LLCs, new suppliers, alcohol expansion, heavy takeout packaging, or repeated invoices with unexpected tax treatment.

 Extract invoice data to Excel with natural language prompts